Baltimore General Attractions

 PHONE: 410-332-4191

-WEBSITE: http://www.harborplace.com
+WEBSITE: https://www.harborplace.com

 World Trade Center – Top of the World

-DESCRIPTION: A pentagonal-shaped building rising 405 feet above a one-acre plaza became an instant Inner Harbor landmark when opened in 1977 as headquarters for Maryland Port Administration and World Trade Center Institute.
+DESCRIPTION: A pentagonal-shaped building rising 405 feet above a one-acre plaza became an instant Inner Harbor landmark when opened in 1977 as headquarters for the Maryland Port Administration and World Trade Center Institute.
 Baltimore is one of 16 charter members of the World Trade Center Association.
 The Baltimore WTC side facing Pratt Street includes a 9-11 Memorial of ornamental steel beams from the exterior of New York WTC’s fallen towers.
 The WTC corner facing the harbor suggests the prow of a ship rising out of the water when viewed from certain angles.
-Visit Top of the World on the 27th-floor observation deck for 360-degree views of the city.
-Welcome news for the Inner Harbor ecosystem is 50 wetland floats tethered to WTC’s harborside bulkhead to extract 2 pounds of nitrogen from the water for every 100 pounds of grass growing on the floats, while their underside provides habitat for worms, barnacles, eels, crabs, mussels and small fish.
+Visit the 27th-floor observation deck for 360-degree views of the city.
+Welcome news for the Inner Harbor ecosystem is 50 wetland floats tethered to WTC’s harborside bulkhead to extract 2 pounds of nitrogen from the water for every 100 pounds of grass growing on the floats, while their underside provides habitat for worms, barnacles, eels, crabs, mussels, and small fish.

 DAYS & HOURS: Wed-Thu 10a-6p, Fri-Sat 10a-7p, Sun 11a-6p

-ADDRESS: 401 East Pratt Street, Baltimore, MD MAP
+ADDRESS: 401 East Pratt Street, Baltimore, MD

 PARKING: Central Parking Harbor Park